DaanDeMeyer/mkosi-kernel/README.md

 `SELFTESTS_SKIP_TARGETS=` can be used to skip specific selftests targets, such as bpf which can take a long time to rebuild.

-Set `LOCALVERSION` using `Environment=` to configure the local version that's passed to make.

 This configuration will download the required tools to build and boot the image on the fly.
 To use this configuration, the following tools have to be installed: